Skip to main content

 Impact

-Since the first Creating Canopy event in 2011, Penn has distributed nearly 2,500 trees.
+Since the first Creating Canopy event in 2011, Penn has distributed over 2,500 trees.

 Green Living Certification